Guidance

 8. The minimum 8 hours total rest per 24-hour NROC shift.

-Where the guardian can validate such exception reports, penalties will be levied against the department where the doctor works; the fine will be set at four times the basic or enhanced rate of pay applicable at the time of the breach.
-The doctor will receive 1.5 times the applicable locum rate, the guardian will retain the remainder of the penalty amount.
+Where the guardian can validate such exception reports, penalties are levied against the department where the doctor works; the fines are set at four times the basic or enhanced rate of pay applicable at the time of the breach.
+The doctor will receive 1.5 times the applicable locum rate, the guardian retains the remainder of the penalty amount.

-The guardian will convene a junior doctors’ forum at regular intervals to provide advice on the role and to scrutinise the disbursement of penalty fines.
-The guardian will provide regular and timely reports on the safety of doctors' working hours, rota gaps and annually on improvement plans to resolve rota gaps to the trust board.
-This information will be incorporated into the trust’s quality account and made available to the local negotiating committee (LNC), Care Quality Commission (CQC), Health Education England (HEE), General Medical Council (GMC) and the General Dental Council (GDC).
+The guardian then convenes a resident doctors’ forum at regular intervals to provide advice on the role and to scrutinise the disbursement of penalty fines.
+The guardian provides regular and timely reports on the safety of doctors' working hours, rota gaps and annually on improvement plans to resolve rota gaps to the trust board.
+This information is incorporated into the trust’s quality account and made available to the local negotiating committee (LNC), Care Quality Commission (CQC), NHS England, General Medical Council (GMC) and the General Dental Council (GDC).
 The doctors and dentists review body may also ask for annual reports on the outcome of work schedule reviews.

 4.2 How will exception reporting work and how quickly will issues be resolved?